 NOTE — This is a destructive test for small samples of plain bars with a minimum of 200 mm2 of surface area.

-7.2.4 Testing of Physical Properties:
+7.2.4 Testing of Physical Properties

 Continuous hot-dip galvanized steel bars shall meet the requirements of physical properties as specified in IS 432 (Part 1) or IS 1786 for that particular grade of parent bar which is coated.